Skip to main content

 Contents

-Definition and uses of Big Data; GDPR and DSA applied to digital data collection in the European context; introduction to machine learning trough Weka and Teachable Machine; Introduction to applications of large language model APIs such as GPT and Claude in different social research tasks.
+Definition and uses of Big Data; GDPR and DSA applied to digital data collection in the European context; Introduction to machine learning trough Weka and Teachable Machine; Applications of large language model - such as GPT, Claude and Mistral - in different social research tasks.

 Detailed program